-After just two months I was making more money than in my full-time job.
+After just two months as a parking lot litter removal contractor, I was making more money than in my full-time job.
 I bet you can guess what I did next… I QUIT MY JOB!

 I turned my $200 investment into a $650,000+ per year business.
 I never dreamed I could turn a trash business into such an enjoyable lifestyle, but I did.
 And I know others who are making an extra $20,000 – $50,000 a year on the side by doing the same.

 Parking lot litter removal is mostly done daily, on foot, using inexpensive hand tools.
 You simply walk the exterior property of any retail, office or industrial property and sweep up litter into your litter collection bag.
 When your collection bag is full, you just empty it into a waste dumpster right there on site.